nuwa-protocol/NIPs/NIPs/nip-5.md

 ---
 nip: 5
 title: Fiat-Proxy Top-Up Protocol (FPTP)
+author: jolestar(@jolestar)
+discussions-to: <URL of the discussion thread> # To be filled
 status: Draft
-type: Standards Track — Payments
+type: Standards Track
 category: Core
-requires: NIP-1, NIP-2, NIP-3, NIP-9
 created: 2025-05-16
-version: 0.1-draft
-license: CC-BY-SA-4.0
+updated: 2025-05-18
+requires: NIP-1, NIP-2, NIP-3, NIP-4
 ---

-# 0 Summary
+## Abstract

-NIP-5 standardises **Fiat-Proxy Top-Up** for Nuwa Agents across different blockchain environments:
+NIP-5 standardises **Fiat-Proxy Top-Up** for AI Agents across different blockchain environments:

 * A **Proxy Registry** smart-contract is deployed on each participating blockchain (with an example implementation in Move/Solidity provided for illustration).
 This registry allows any licensed service (“Fiat Proxy”), identified by a DID (NIP-1), to register on-chain for specific tokens it supports on that chain.
 * Web2 users pay the proxy with card/Apple Pay/etc.; the proxy immediately mints or transfers the specified on-chain token (e.g., **RGas** on Rooch, or a similar native/utility token on other chains) to the user’s Agent DID on that specific blockchain.